This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The coffee shop sells not just one speciality coffee, but two.
 Café Brera uses high-quality coffees from Brazil and Honduras.
 These are then mixed together for a special Brera Blend that can’t be found anywhere else.

-The café serves that feel-good ambience throughout the day, from their morning coffees to late wine dinners.
+The Canary Wharf café serves that feel-good ambiance throughout the day, from their morning coffees to late wine dinners.
 On Thursday and Friday nights, you can catch a DJ here under their giant red umbrellas.

 First opening its doors in 2013, this coffee house now has coffee shops open in six locations in London.

 Their name comes from the first dribble of coffee escaping a freshly brewed pot that resembles a mouse tail.
-Despite its cheeky names, rest assured, there are no mice near the coffee stations.
+Despite its cheeky name, rest assured, there are no mice near the coffee stations.

 Each blend has unique tasting notes but is usually fruity and floral with hints of chocolate.
 You can buy their coffees online to brew or roast yourself at home too.